swisstopo/swissgeol-assets-dataextraction/models/stable/README.md

 # Version Notes

-In version 1 (v1), the classes "geo_profile", "diagram", and "table" are mapped to "unknown" after prediction.
+In the initial version (available on the v0 router with endpoint '/'), the classes "geo_profile", "diagram", and "table" are mapped to "unknown" after prediction.

 # Example usage
 ```